Subtlesplendor/maia-dark-syntax/README.md

 # maia-dark-syntax theme

-This is an atom syntax theme with the same colorscheme used in the Cinnamon version of the Manjaro distribution.
+This is an atom syntax theme.
+It aims to have the same colorscheme as the Cinnamon version of the Manjaro distribution.

 # maia-dark-syntax